 1999 Club takes New Zealand international keeper Jason Batty on trial, just to pacify bonkers ex-pat who thinks he's discovered the new Lev Yashin.

 2000 Still in the second flight, the club sacks its most successful manager ever, Alan Buckley, after the second game of the season – a 1-1 draw away at Portsmouth.

 2001 Remarkable (and barely reported) 2-1 League Cup triumph at Liverpool is one of only three wins in 32 games stretching from September until February the following year.

 2003 Successfully drag Sheffield Wednesday down to the third division with us.

 2004 Calamitous second straight relegation, under Nicky 'Ugly' Law, is the 13th demotion in Town's history.
 In senior English football only Notts County have been relegated more, and that's only because they're the oldest club in the League.

 2010 Club chairman and Conservative councillor John Fenty oversees a third relegation as Town drop out of the Football League for the first time in a hundred years.

-2016 Yes!
-Town whack Forest Green at Wembley and secure a return to the League, thanks in no small part to Podge Amond's 30 goals.
-We also lost in the FA Trophy final but we were all too pissed to notice if we're honest.
+2016 Town whack Forest Green at Wembley and secure a return to the League, thanks in no small part to Podge Amond's 30 goals.
+Every single outfield player from the most successful and charismatic GTFC squad in a generation will leave the club within a year.

 Sources: This chronology is indebted to: Who's Who Of Grimsby Town FC by Gordon Lamming; We Only Sing When We're Fishing by Dave Wherry; Reminiscences of Grimsby Town FC 1879-1912 by Bob Lincoln and Michael Robinson; Grimsby Town Football Club - An A-Z by Robert Briggs; the Grimsby (Evening) Telegraph; Sing When We're Fishing fanzine; and Dr Phil Watson.
 Ta.